 Traditional cotton represents 26,172,678 tonnes produced per year, making it quite simply the most widely produced natural fiber in the world.

-Traditional cotton is also bad for your health
+Traditional cotton is also harmful to health